acend/openshift-operations-training/content/en/docs/01/04_backup.md

 oc -n training-infra-etcd-backup apply -f ~/ocp4-ops/resources/etcd-backup/secret_etdc-backup-s3-bucket.yaml #FIXM: secret handling
 ```

-Finally we can create the `ConfigMap` containing the backup script and the `CronJob`:
+Finally we can create the `ConfigMap` containing the backup script and the `CronJob` resources.
+Here's what they look like:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/01/resources/etcd-backup/cm_backup-script.yaml" >}}{{< /highlight >}}

 {{< highlight yaml >}}{{< readfile file="content/en/docs/01/resources/etcd-backup/cronjob_etcd-backup.yaml" >}}{{< /highlight >}}

+Create them with:

 ```bash
 oc -n training-infra-etcd-backup apply -f https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/01/resources/etcd-backup/cm_backup-script.yaml oc -n training-infra-etcd-backup apply -f https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/01/resources/etcd-backup/cronjob_etcd-backup.yaml
 ```

-{{% alert title="Note" color="primary" %}} In our example of the `CronJob` the backup job is started every six hours.
-If you do not want to wait that long, change the schedule of the `CronJob` accordingly. {{% /alert %}}
+{{% alert title="Note" color="primary" %}}
+In our example of the `CronJob` the backup job is started every six hours.
+If you do not want to wait that long, change the schedule of the `CronJob` accordingly.
+{{% /alert %}}

 You can verify the backup job by looking at the result or by checking the logs of the pod: